 Each species account has a picture on the right page, sometimes with arrows pointing to outstanding field marks, and text on the left page.
 The text includes a description, actions, similar species, voice, range and habitat.
-Small eye-ring crown

-supercilly

-leyebrowl

-eye line

-auricular [ear]

-nape [collar]

-back

-scapulars

-secondaries

-rump

-uppertail

-coverts

-undertail

-feathers

-rusp crown

-central crown stripe

-forehead

-upper mandible

-chin

-throat

-mustache (malar)

-breast

-shoulder

-wing bars

-[wing coverts]

-flanks

-primaries

-undertail

-feathers

-range maps are located under the species name with a reference to a larger map at the back of the book.
+Small range maps are located under the species name with a reference to a larger map at the back of the book.
 For example, M 7 refers to Map 7 in the index.